mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 1. Move server - Even though this server is already setup, it must be re-setup (moved), to work where the rest of the system will be located
 2. Merge code with Bugzilla-ETL - Arguably, this code could be moved to the Bugzilla-ETL code, so maybe we should do that now.

+#### Why Help?

+This code inspects the bug life cycle to extract reviews.
+Reviews can get complicated; review flags can be simply deleted (r-); multiple reviewers can be assigned, with only one giving a review; Reviews can be handed off to other users; etc. In each case we want to know what it means to "complete a review".
+Not all the work is done in this field, and it would be nice to handle the complicated cases.

+Not as interesting, but: The hierarchy aggregator is responsible for using the `blocked_by` field to find all ancestors and predecessors of a bug; not only for a given point in time, but for all time of the bug's life.
+These long lists can serve as a short-list to consider for dependency trees over time.
+There are MoDevMetrics charts that tracked large dependency trees over time.
+They were good for identifying when blockers were added that had deep dependency lists.

 ### MoDevMetrics [[code](https://github.com/klahnakoski/MoDevMetrics)]